DataDog/hiring-engineers/answers.md

-PS: Please enlarge the whole webpage to check the screenshots.😉
+PS: Please zoom out the whole webpage a little bit to check the screenshots.😉

 # Prerequisites - Setup the environment